-Net Investment Return: market expectations, and p assumption is a long-torofessional judgment. tations and anticipated enses erm estimate derived from historical data, current and recent As part of the analysis, a building block approach was used d risk premiums for each of the portfolio's asset classes, as
+Net Investment Return: 7.30% (previously, 7.50%) net of investment expenses

+market expectations, and assumption is a long-term estimate derived from historical data, current and recent professional judgment.
+As part of the analysis, a building block approach was used stations and anticipated risk premiums for each of the portfolio's asset classes, as t asset allocation.

 Salary Increases: Years of Service Rate (%)

 0 7.50

 1 6.50

-2 6.00 -
+2 6.00

 3 5.50

 4 5.00

 5+ 3.75

-Includes an allowance for i Includes an allowance for inflation of 2.75%.
+Includes an allowance for wage inflation of 2.75%.

-The salary increase assum expectations, and profession stimate derived from historical data, current and recent market
+The salary increase assum expectations, and professi nption is a long-term estimate derived from historical data, current and recent market onal judgement.

-Interest on Employee Contributions: 3.5% (previously, 2.0%)
+Interest on Employee Contributions: 3.5%

-Administrative Expenses: \$1,000,000 for calendar year 2018, increasing 2.75% per year (previously, \$1,127,500, increasing year)
+Administrative Expenses: \$1,000,000 for calendar ye increasing 2.75% per year ear 2020, increasing 2.75% per year (previously, \$1,000,000 for calendar year 2018, )

-The administrative expense System. e assumption is based on information on expenses provided by the Retirement
+The administrative expens System. e assumption is based on information on expenses provided by the Retirement